denisyuji/git-commit-wizard/README.md

 ## Initial Version

 - v0.1.0: This is the initial version of `git-commit-wizard`.
 It lays the foundation for automated, guideline-adherent commit messages by leveraging OpenAI's API.
 Future improvements may include enhanced context analysis, better error handling, and additional customization options.
+- v0.1.2: Added support for the `-m` flag, allowing users to provide additional instructions for the AI-generated commit message.

 ## License